 Previous seasons’ episodes covered David Bowie, the Beach Boys, Ozzy Osbourne, The Beatles, Whitney Houston, A$AP Rocky, Led Zeppelin, and The Rolling Stones – just to name a few.

-This season, we’ll hear about The Eagles’ cocaine use and Hank Williams getting thrown out of Nashville’s Grand Ole Opry.
+In season 9, we’ll hear about The Eagles’ cocaine use and Hank Williams getting thrown out of Nashville’s Grand Ole Opry.
 What happened when the band Sublime allegedly incited a riot?
 Juice WRLD was trailed by the FBI when he and his crew were searched prior to boarding a flight from LAX.
 When the plane landed in Chicago, Homeland Security performed with an FBI task force to search Juice WRLD’s private jet.
 70 pounds of cannabis and 3 guns were found, and an episode explores what happened in the wake of this discovery.

-The first episode this season covered Taylor Swift‘s scary battles with stalkers over the years – ones who traveled over state lines in attempts to be in her presence, ones who threatened and sent disturbing love letters, and the time a fan got past security and was waiting for her inside her home.
+The first episode of season 9 covered Taylor Swift‘s scary battles with stalkers over the years – ones who traveled over state lines in attempts to be in her presence, ones who threatened and sent disturbing love letters, and the time a fan got past security and was waiting for her inside her home.
 This episode also unpacks her beginnings in the music industry, all the way through her master tapes getting sold to Scooter Braun.
 Jake explained the judge’s ruling on her sexual assault case against a DJ in 2017, as she won the case and asked for $1, a symbol of respect for herself and support for other female victims.
 Taylor promised to donate funds to cover victims’ legal costs.

 “DISGRACELAND” is written, produced, and hosted by Jake Brennan, and the series won several awards.
 Jake wrote the book, DISGRACELAND: Musicians Getting Away With Murder And Behaving Very Badly.
 “BADLANDS” released two seasons based on “DISGRACELAND.”
 “HOLLYWOODLAND” was all about celebrities, and “SPORTSLAND” delved into athletes who got mixed up in true crime.
 Jake also hosted the series “Dead and Gone” about Grateful Dead concert fans going missing or getting killed over the years.